 automatically misses a target beyond the weapon’s

 .
-Even against a target within normal range, the Attack
+Even against a target within normal range, the attack roll has disadvantage

 unless the weapon is a crossbow, a net, or a weapon that is thrown

 like a javelin (including a spear, trident, or dart).

 Creatures and objects that are fully immersed in water have resistance